Man in dark suit jacket, wearing light coloured shirt, dark tie and smiling.

 What was the graduate program like?

 The training was a refresher on what QAO is about, the scope of our services, who we serve and why we serve them.
 It included sessions on the fundamentals of audit and an introduction to QAO’s auditing software.
-During training, the Auditor-General, assistant auditors-general and other representatives from across the organisation introduced themselves and explained their roles.
+During training, the Auditor-General, assistant auditors-general, and other representatives from across the organisation introduced themselves and explained their roles.
 Everyone we spoke with showed a willingness to help and told us to ask questions as much as we needed to.
 We were urged to ask for the opportunities and experiences we wanted, and to branch out within QAO.
 This was very encouraging and had me excited to get started.

-Once we completed our first two weeks of induction and training, we started working with clients and audit teams.
+Once we completed our first 2 weeks of induction and training, we started working with clients and audit teams.
 I remember feeling like I wasn’t quite ready for this, but after seeing how thoughtfully we were integrated into the work, my worries quickly eased.

 We were urged to ask for the opportunities and experiences we wanted, and to branch out within QAO.
 This was very encouraging and had me excited to get started.